driscoll/cuecat/README.md

 ## cat2bib.sh

 My workflow involves scanning a bunch of barcodes into a plaintext file.
 Each line of the file contains the raw output from the CueCat scanner.
-Next, I decode in a batch and save the metadata in a BibTeX file for easy import into Zotero, e.g.,
+This helper script will decode the batch and write the corresponding metadata to a BibTeX file for easy import into Zotero, e.g.,

 ```
 $ ./cat2bib.sh cuecat_output.txt > cuecat.bib